Childhoo/Chen_Matcher/README.md

 4. nearest neigbour / NN ratio based feature matching

 **Output:**
+- feature file for each input image [position_x, position_y, scale, orientation, 128D descriptor]
-- feature file and raw feature matching results.
+- raw feature matching results.
+The raw matching file is in the format of: left image, right image and then each row represents the matching pair composed of [feature_ind on left image, feature_ind on right image]

 # Usage Examples